jcbribeiro/worksheet-emojidictionary-swiftui/README.md

 ## SwiftUI Practical Worksheet: Building an Emoji Dictionary App

-This worksheet is the SwiftUI version of the **Emoji Dictionary** you built with **storyboards / UIKit**.
-The goal is to build a similar app, but in a **declarative** way, learning the SwiftUI equivalents of what you already know.
+This worksheet is the SwiftUI version of the **Emoji Dictionary**.
+The app displays list of emojis, each with a symbol, name, description, and usage; and allows adding, removing or editing and emoji.

 ### 0. Project Setup